 Yale New Haven Hospital supports a variety of ongoing research projects.
 The Tissue Procurement team ensures that all protocols are vetted, and are responsible for acquiring the necessary tissues for these projects.
 Occasionally, the autopsy is limited to recovery of tissue for a particular program.
 If the clinician’s contact information is included on the consent, the autopsy staff can coordinate with the clinical team to ensure proper recovery and preservation of the tissue.

 The restrictions on the autopsy consent dictate whether the autopsy is considered to be a technical only.
 A technical only autopsy is done at the exclusion of diagnostic, education, quality improvement, and research purposes.
 There are a variety of reasons that the autopsy would be considered a technical only autopsy.
-Examples of a "technical only autopsy" are 1) the removal of hardware to be sent back to the manufacturer for testing, and 2) the removal of brain or other tissue to be sent out to another facility.
+Examples include 1) the removal of hardware to be sent back to the manufacturer for testing, and 2) the removal of brain or other tissue to be sent out to another facility.

 Autopsies have been performed on individuals of all religious backgrounds, and many major religions leave this decision to the next-of-kin.
-However, you may wish to consult with your priest, minister, rabbi, or other religious leader.
+However, you may wish to consult with your priest, minister, rabbi, or other religious leader before providing consent for an autopsy.
+When necessary, the autopsy staff can coordinate with a specified religious leader to ensure the family’s religious needs are met.